-Most articles about red light therapy and weight loss will show you dramatic transformation photos and promise you'll drop kilos effortlessly.
+Most articles about red light therapy and weight loss show you dramatic transformation photos and promise you'll drop kilos effortlessly.
 This one won't.
-What it will do is explain exactly what red light therapy can and cannot achieve for body composition, what real before-and-after results actually look like when measured clinically, and why Beyond Rest's documented average of 6.3 cm circumference reduction per single Contour Light session is a more useful number than any "after" photo.
+What it will do is explain exactly what red light therapy can and cannot achieve for body composition, what real before-and-after results actually look like when measured clinically, and why the documented 6.3cm circumferential reduction average on a single first Contour Light session is a more useful number than any "after" photo.

 If you're evaluating whether red light therapy is the right tool for you, this is the clear-eyed resource you've been looking for.